Democratic National Convention 2020 tonight: How to watch Bill Clinton, AOC

-The second session of the Democratic National Convention kicks off in just 4 hours.
+The second session of the Democratic National Convention Tuesday night.
 Last night, the Democratic Party nominated former Vice President Joe Biden as their presidential candidate.
 Biden, who chose Sen. Kamala Harris to join him on the ticket as the vice presidential candidate, will accept the nomination from his home in Delaware on Thursday.
 The DNC, originally planned for Milwaukee, is noticeably different this year with most events taking place virtually due to the coronavirus pandemic.

 Tonight, we'll hear from speakers like former President Jimmy Carter, former President Bill Clinton, Minority Leader Chuck Schumer and Rep. Alexandria Ocasio-Cortez.
 Party luminaries, including former President Barack Obama, are expected to speak throughout the week (see the full speaker schedule below).